saros-project/saros/docs/releases/index.md

 title: Get Saros
 ---

-See the [installation documentation](../documentation/installation.md) for more information about prerequisites.
+See the installation documentation for [Eclipse](../documentation/installation-eclipse.md) and [IntelliJ](../documentation/installation-intellij.md) for more information about prerequisites and more detailed installation instructions.

 See **latest release notes** about the current release:
 * **Saros for Eclipse (Saros/E)**: [15.0.0](saros-e_15.0.0.md)